 14. Fly a Kite

-TIP: REI has kites but you could always head to a kite store like Kite Flite in Seaport Village.
+TIP: REI has kites, but you could always head to a kite store like Kite Flite in Seaport Village — there’s a grassy area on the water near the store where people often fly kites.
 Make sure that the kite is kid-friendly and that you are careful not to fly it over roads, over people, or near power lines.
 I’m also a fan of pocket kites for smaller kids.

 15. Go on a Picnic

-Enjoy the great outdoors by going on a picnic with family and friends.
-Pack a lunch (or, heck, grab some awesome sandwiches for takeout) and head to a local park with picnic facilities, the beach, Balboa Park, or wherever you like to eat outside.
+Enjoy the great outdoors, pack a lunch (or, heck, grab some awesome sandwiches for takeout) and head to a local park with picnic facilities, the beach, Harbor Island, Balboa Park, or Coronado Island just to name a few.
+San Diego is brimming with spots to get your picnic on!

-Bundle this activity with kite flying and other outdoor fun to knock several items off your summer bucket list at once.
+Bundle this activity with kite flying and other outdoor fun to knock several items off your summer bucket list in San Diego.

 16. Take a Walk Through Old Town